-- The purposes for which personally identifiable data are collected shall be specified at or prior to the time of collection, and any subsequent use of the data shall be limited to and consistent with the fulfillment of those purposes previously specified.
+- Finance may only obtain personally identifiable information through lawful means.
+The purposes for which personally identifiable data are collected shall be specified at or prior to the time of collection, and any subsequent use of the data shall be limited to and consistent with the fulfillment of those purposes previously specified.

-- The general means by which personal data is protected against loss, unauthorized access, use, modification, or disclosure shall be posted, unless the disclosure of those general means would compromise legitimate agency objectives or law enforcement purposes.
+- This policy is the general means by which personal data is protected against loss, unauthorized access, use, modification, or disclosure and shall be posted at the department, unless the disclosure of those general means would compromise legitimate agency objectives or law enforcement purposes.

-- Employees shall not disclose personal and confidential information relating to individuals to unauthorized persons or entities.
+- Finance will not disclose personal and confidential information relating to individuals to unauthorized persons or entities.

-- Employees shall not seek out or use personal or confidential information relating to others for his/her own interest or advantage.
+- Finance employees will not seek out or use personal or confidential information relating to others for their own interest or advantage.
 Intentional violation of this rule may be cause for disciplinary action, including dismissal from State service.

 Access to Personal Records

-- All individuals who are the subject of records maintained by the Department have the right to inquire and be notified as to whether or not a record pertaining to him/her is maintained by the Department.
-An individual requesting access to information must make such a request in writing when the disclosure cannot be made directly to the subject of the records.
+- All individuals who are the subject of records collected via Finance’s website and maintained by Finance have the right to inquire and be notified as to whether a record pertaining to him/her is maintained by Finance.
+An individual requesting access to information or to make corrections due to inaccuracies must make such a request in writing when the disclosure cannot be made directly to the subject of the records.
 Access will be at a reasonable place determined by the record holder.

 - Upon proper identification, any individual who requests access to a record pertaining to himself/herself will be granted access as quickly as practical, but no later than 30 days after the request for active records or 60 days for records stored in the State Records Center.
 “Proper identification” may be personal recognition or photo and signature identification.